OumaymaLimeme/taho-chatbot-frontend/README.md

 ---

 ## 💡 Project Overview
-The TAHO AI Chatbot frontend provides a clean and responsive interface where users can:
+The Chatbot frontend provides a clean and responsive interface where users can:
 - Send messages and receive AI-generated responses in real-time.
 - Check grammar and language usage across multiple languages.
 - Interact with a scalable backend that integrates AI services like **GROQ API** and **LLMChain**.